Zaph-x/Bolt/README.md

 # Contributing

 Feel free to contribute to the project!
-The `feature` branch is meant for contributions!
+The `contribute` branch is meant for contributions!
 If you have a command or an event you would like to add to the bot, this is where you add it.

 ## Rules
 In order to contribute to the project, you must first make sure all of the bellow points are applicable to your code